xxlong0/ASNDepth/README.md

 # Adaptive Surface Normal Constraint for Depth Estimation (ICCV 2021)
 The inference code new is released.
+The test split of scannet has been added.
 ## inference
 - download [checkpoint](https://drive.google.com/file/d/1JEcD4D7UVfAz_wklTvCC5EI8kvJqGXvM/view?usp=sharing), and place it in directory "./checkpoints"
 - run test.ipynb